Dr Lindy Orthia SFHEA, BSc (Hons), GCertHist, PhD, is a science communication researcher at the Australian National

-Lindy has been working as a science communication academic since 2007, since 2010 as a lecturer and course convenor for several courses.
-She is a prolific researcher and supervises undergraduate and postgraduate research projects.
-She is committed to encouraging and supporting all students to publish their work, including undergraduates still enrolled in coursework.
+Lindy has worked in science communication research and teaching since 2007, lecturing and convening courses since 2010.
+She is a prolific researcher and has supervised many undergraduate and postgraduate research projects.
+She is committed to encouraging and supporting students to publish their work, including undergraduates still enrolled in coursework.
 Between 2007 and early 2021 she worked at the ANU Centre for the Public Awareness of Science (CPAS), attaining Senior Lecturer status in 2015.